Immigration Law

 Requirements To Travel Across the Border

-There are different requirements to enter the country depending on your immigration status and country of origin.
+There are different requirements to enter the country depending on your country of origin and immigration status.
+Some of the requirements include the following:

-• Permanent residents of the United States (green card holders) must present their passports to enter the U.S. by air, but they only have to show their legal resident cards to cross the border by land or sea.
+• Permanent residents of the United States (green card holders) must present their Permanent Resident Card to enter the U.S.

-• Canadian citizens generally only need a passport to cross into the U.S. However, additional documentation may be required if you are a Canadian citizen visiting the U.S. frequently, like for work.
+• Canadian citizens generally only need a passport to cross the Canada border into the U.S. However, additional documentation may be necessary if you are a Canadian citizen visiting the U.S. frequently, such as for work.

-• Mexican citizens must present a passport and non-immigrant visa or a pre-approved border crossing card.
-Mexican citizens crossing the border to work in the U.S. must also present NAFTA documentation.
+• Mexican citizens must present a passport and a non-immigrant visa or a pre-approved border crossing card.
+Mexican citizens crossing the U.S.-Mexico border to work in the U.S. may need to present specific documentation depending on their visa category and the nature of their work.

 • People with visas to reside in the U.S. for an extended time should refer to the requirements to cross the border on the CBP website.